RicardoStefani/StarWars-Info-App/README.md

-# Star Wars App Planet
+# Star Wars Info App

 This project is a react project using a [SWAPI - Star Wars API](https://swapi.co/).
 The object with that is create a react app with all informations and integrations about Star Wars using [SWAPI](https://swapi.co/).
 Everyone can update and improve this project!